Chagrapong/GameArkanoid/README.md

 # GameArkanoid

-compile and run;
-  mvn -Pjava or mvn test -Pjava
+- compile and run :: mvn -Pjava or mvn test -Pjava